 Minnesota Index Highlights

 The Minnesota Index and U.S. Index are generated by the Philadelphia Federal Reserve Bank.
 At the beginning of each year the indices are delayed by two months as revised component numbers are used to recalibrate the indices.
-January's indices, as well as revisions to past indices were made available on April 2 (https://www.philadelphiafed.org/surveys-and-data/regional-economic-analysis/state-coincident-indexes).
+February's indices, as well as revisions to past indices were made available on April 9 (www.philadelphiafed.org/surveys-and-data/regional-economic-analysis/state-coincident-indexes).

-Minnesota's unadjusted employment in January was down 7.8% or 230,000 jobs from a year ago.
-Unadjusted employment nationwide was 6.1% below 12 months ago or roughly 9.1 million jobs.
+Minnesota's unadjusted job total was 7.2% or 214,000 below last February's total.
+Unadjusted employment nationwide was 6.0% below 12 months ago or 9.1 million jobs.

 Note: All data except for Minnesota's PMI have been seasonally adjusted.
 See the feature article in the Minnesota Employment Review, June 2010, for more information on the Minnesota Index.